nurialp12/INVICTA_Project1/README.md

 	CAMERA
 	, to move up the camera
 	. to move down the camera

 	7 to move left the camera
 	8 to move right the camera
 	9 to move up the camera
 	0 to move down the camera

-COMBOS
+COMBOS:

 | Attack | Command (Computer P1) | Command (Computer P2) | Command (Gamepad) | Command (Neo Geo) |
 |:------:|:---------------------:|:---------------------:|:-----------------:|:-----------------:|